(Photo by Michael Schwarzenberger via Pixabay)

 Cut the deck!
 December 28 is Card Playing Day.
-Why not celebrate by challenging your friends to a card game like Crazy Eights, Go Fish, or Old Maid?
+Why not celebrate by challenging a family member to a card game like Crazy Eights, Go Fish or Old Maid?
 In the meantime, shuffle through these fun facts about playing cards!

 The face cards in playing card decks were designed after people in history or mythology.
 For instance, the king of diamonds is said to represent Julius Caesar, the first emperor of Rome.
 The queen of spades signifies Athena, the warrior goddess in Greek mythology.
 And the jack of clubs is said to be Sir Lancelot, who was a knight in a British legend.

 This is the oldest full deck that is known.
-It is believed they are from 1470–80 from Southern Netherlands.
-Notice how there is no spades, clubs, hearts, or diamonds?
-By Unknown.
-Date: ca. 1470–80 Southern Netherlands [Public domain], via Wikimedia Commons
+It is believed they date back to 1470–80 from Southern Netherlands.
+Notice how there is no spades, clubs, hearts or diamonds?
+(By Unknown.
+Date: ca. 1470–80 Southern Netherlands [Public domain], via Wikimedia Commons)

 The oldest known deck of cards in the world dates back to the 15th century.
 It’s a 52-card deck from the Netherlands.
 The cards belonged to a collector, but he decided to sell the deck in 1983.
 He sold it to a museum in New York for nearly $150,000!

 One of the most popular ways to shuffle cards is a technique called the overhand shuffle.
 To do this, you slowly shuffle the deck from one hand to the other.

 For instance, if you’re holding the deck in your right hand, you grasp a group of cards from the bottom of the deck with the thumb and fingers of your left hand.
 Then you move those to the top of the deck that’s still resting in your right hand.